Anthony Barnett (poet): Literary works

-Barnett's volumes of poetry and short prose include collected Poems &, collected Translations, Lithos, The Making of a Story, Like Those of an Eerie Ruin, Book Paradise: Spillikins (with drawings by Lucy Rose Cunningham).
+Barnett's volumes of poetry and short prose include collected Poems &, collected Translations, Translations Addenda, Lithos, The Making of a Story, Like Those of an Eerie Ruin, Book Paradise: Spillikins (with drawings by Lucy Rose Cunningham).
 Antonyms Anew: Barbs & Loves is a collection of critical essays.
 He was the publisher of the first edition of J. H. Prynne’s collected Poems (1982), and edited Veronica Forrest-Thomson's Collected Poems and Translations (1990) and Collected Poems (2008).
 Barnett's work is represented in the anthologies A Various Art; Poets on Writing: Britain, 1970–1991; Other: British and Irish Poetry since 1970; Cambridge University Press Contexts in Literature Contemporary Poetry: Poets and Poetry Since 1990.
 His translations include Ryūnosuke Akutagawa, Anne-Marie Albiach, Roger Giroux, Pär Lagerkvist, Tarjei Vesaas, Andrea Zanzotto.
+Separate books of translation include Osip Mandelstam, Whoever Has Found a Horseshoe, with drawings by Lucy Rose Cunningham (2023), and Elsa Morante, Alibi, with paintings and drawings by Monica Ferrando (2024).
 In 2002 he was visiting scholar at the Center for International Programs, Meiji University, Tokyo.
 The lecture he gave there is published as InExperience and UnCommon Sense in Translation.
 He co-edits and publishes the literary, music and arts journal Snow lit rev (from 2013).
+His one-act play The Literature Director, lampooning the British Council and the English Arts Council, written in 2012, was posted online in 2023 at Fortnightly Review.